KunalMehta205/Wine_Quality_Prediction/README.md

 # Wine_Quality_Prediction using Machine Learning
 Analysis of quality of wine

-In this project I have analysed the quality of Red Wine using the data visualization techniques and graphs.
+In this project I have analysed the quality of Red Wine using various Machine Learning Algorithms.

-By plotting the graphs it will be much easier to understand each feature and how it is contributing in the quality of wine.

 # Attribute Information:
 Input variables:<br>